jdlph/Path4GMNS/README.md

 $ pip install path4gmns
 ```

-v0.9.6 reduces the assignment noise by eliminating ultra-low-volume paths and computes the final UE convergency after the postprocessing.
-Note that any versions prior to v0.9.4 will generate INCORRECT simulation results.
+v0.9.6 improves the assignment results by eliminating ultra-low-volume paths and computes the final UE convergency after the postprocessing.
 Please **update to or install the latest version** and **discard all old versions**.

+> [!WARNING]
+> Any versions prior to v0.9.4 will generate INCORRECT simulation results.

 ### Dependency
 The Python modules are written in **Python 3.x**, which is the minimum requirement to explore the most of Path4GMNS.
 Some of its functions require further run-time support, which we will go through along with the corresponding **[Use Cases](https://path4gmns.readthedocs.io/en/latest/)**.